intel/he-toolkit/docker/README.md

 Intel hardware features.

 ## Components
-The `he-toolkit/docker` directory currently contains:
+The `docker` directory of Intel HE toolkit contains:
-- ***setup_and_run_docker.sh***: Script for building and running a docker container containing all HE libraries with Intel HE Acceleration Library enabled.
-This will be the main entry point for most users.
+- ***README.md***: This file detailing how to build and use the Docker build Intel HE toolkit.
 - ***basic-docker-test.sh***: Script for testing in-docker connectivity.
-- ***check_dependencies.sh***: Script for checking if all required dependencies are installed.
-- ***welcome_msg.sh***: Script which displays a welcome message upon startup of the docker container.
+- ***runners.sh***: Script containing runners for example programs and tests.
-- ***Dockerfile.base***: Dockerfile recipe for building the base HE-Toolkit image.
+- ***Dockerfile.base***: Dockerfile recipe for building the base for Intel HE Toolkit image.
-- ***Dockerfile.toolkit***: Dockerfile recipe which builds a docker image derived from the base.
+- ***Dockerfile.toolkit***: Dockerfile recipe which builds a docker image derived from the base providing user setup and installation of toolkit components.
-- ***env.list***: List for configuring proxy environment variables to be used by the docker container.
-- ***utils/***: Directory containing various utility shell scripts used during setup.
+- ***Dockerfile.vscode***: Dockerfile recipe which builds a docker image derived from toolkit image that enables vscode server.
-- ***runners/***: Directory containing runner scripts for example programs and tests.
-This directory will be copied into the docker container.
+- ***which-files.txt***: This is an inclusive listing of the toolkit to be copied into the docker image.
+- ***ide-config***: Directory contains configurations for vscode IDE.

 ## Installation
 This section provides a list of pre-requisites for building and running the HE